U-Go Mobility: Incidents

 On 26 July 2023, a school bus caught fire at Menai in Sydney's south.
 The driver was praised for escorting more than 20 students off the bus after smelling smoke in the driver's cabin; no one was injured in the fire as a result.

-On 20 March 2024, a U-Go bus collided with another bus at Campsie.
+On 20 March 2024, a Transit Systems bus collided with a U-Go bus at Campsie.
 Four people were hospitalised.